UIUC-iSchool-DataViz/spring2019/week07/lecture07.md

  * Interactivity
  * Some more bqplot
- * Lab work
+ * Linked views to dashboard generation

 ---

 ## Interactivity

-This week, we'll talk about some basics principles of interactivity in visualization.
+This week, we'll talk about some more basics principles of interactivity in visualization.

 What do you think of when you think of interactive visualizations?